 - Streaming quality and reliability

-DirecTV Now was never the best live TV streaming service, but it used to be a lot harder to resist.
+AT&T TV Now, formerly known as DirecTV Now, was never the best live TV streaming service, but it used to be a lot harder to resist.

 In its early years, DirecTV Now offered a broad channel lineup, bundle discounts for AT&T wireless customers, and deals on streaming devices for new subscribers.
 That generosity made DirecTV Now’s clunky interface and stingy DVR seem tolerable.

-Updated August 12, 2019 to reflect the latest changes—including pricing and and channel lineups—at DirecTV Now.
-Our bottom-line score has also changed, dropping from 3.5 stars to 2.0 stars.
+Updated October 29, 2019 to reflect the service’s name change.
+We had previously updated this review to reflect pricing and and channel lineups.
+At that time, our bottom-line score dropped from 3.5 stars to 2.0 stars.

 Other streaming TV services’ DVRs are more generous.
-PlayStation Vue, Philo, and YouTube TV do not put strict limits on recording hours, though they delete recordings after 28 days, 30 days, and nine months respectively.
+PlayStation Vue (which is about to go the way of the dodo), Philo, and YouTube TV do not put strict limits on recording hours, though they delete recordings after 28 days, 30 days, and nine months respectively.
 Hulu, Fubo TV, and Sling TV store recordings indefinitely, but have storage limits of 50 hours, 30, hours, and 50 hours respectively.
 (Sling TV also charges $5 per month extra for DVR service.)

 Great grid, but clunky menus